apache/flink/docs/content/docs/connectors/table/jdbc.md

 ### Usage of JDBC Catalog

-The section mainly describes how to create and use a `PostgresCatalog` or `MySQLCatalog`.
+The section mainly describes how to create and use a Postgres Catalog or MySQL Catalog.
-Please refer to [Dependencies](#dependencies) section for how to setup a JDBC connector and Postgres/MySQL driver.
+Please refer to [Dependencies](#dependencies) section for how to setup a JDBC connector and the corresponding driver.

-Postgres/MySQL catalog supports the following options:
+The JDBC catalog supports the following options:
 - `name`: required, name of the catalog.
 - `default-database`: required, default database to connect to.
 - `username`: required, username of Postgres/MySQL account.
 - `password`: required, password of the account.
-- `base-url`: required,
+- `base-url`: required (should not contain the database name)
-  - `in PostgresCatalog case:` should be of format `"jdbc:postgresql://<ip>:<port>"`, and should not contain database name here.
+  - for Postgres Catalog this should be `"jdbc:postgresql://<ip>:<port>"`
-  - `in MySQLCatalog case:` should be of format `"jdbc:mysql://<ip>:<port>"`, and should not contain database name here.
+  - for MySQL Catalog this should be `"jdbc:mysql://<ip>:<port>"`

 {{< tabs "10bd8bfb-674c-46aa-8a36-385537df5791" >}}
 {{< tab "SQL" >}}